supervisely-ecosystem/dtl-v2/src/ui/dtl/actions/drop_obj_by_class/README.md

 ### Settings

-- **classes** — Select classes.
+- **Сlasses** — Select classes that you want to remove.
 All objects of selected classes will be removed.

 ### Example.
 Remove objects of selected classes